q3769/conseq4j/README.md

     ...
 ```

-That is, to use a conseq (concurrent sequencer) in the asynchronous consumer.
+That is, to use a conseq (concurrent sequencer) in the asynchronous consumer, such that:

 - Related events are sequentially processed; unrelated events are concurrently processed (see detail below).